-Think of social media platforms as tools.
+Think of social media strategy and platforms as tools.
 And that you need to have a clear plan and goals on how to make the most out of these tools.
 It should be clear that there are lots of different things you can accomplish on Instagram.
 Ask yourself whether you want to:

 - Make more money by increasing sales.

 - Get new leads for future business endeavors.